BIDDINGTON'S SHOPPING & GALLERY BIDDINGTON'S

 Kendra

-At lunch indoors or out, for an inventive mixed salad or a burger with chunky fries, this lovely corner restaurant can't be beat.
-At nighttime, Kendra turns more elegant with a good wine selection to complement the Argentine dishes such as Patagonian lamb, pastas and a delicious baked salmon.
+At lunch indoors or out, for an inventive mixed salad or a burger with chunky fries, this pleasant corner restaurant can't be beat.
+At nighttime, Kendra turns more elegant with a good wine selection to complement the Argentine dishes such as Patagonian lamb, pastas and a tasty baked salmon.
 The proximity to the Viruta Tango makes Kendra a natural stop for a late dinner prior to hitting the milonga scene or for a good glass of wine.
 A boutique hotel (www.palermosoholoft.com) with just four gorgeous rooms has been recently added on its upper floors.

 Palermo Soho: Cabrera 4802 (at Armenia).
 4773 0968.